11 Unconventional Italian Writing Practice Ideas to Get You Writing

 Open Settings → Tap Languages and Input → Add Language → Activate Language by dragging it to the top of the list of languages (it should now be #1)

-Now that your phone is ready, find a buddy or a language learning partner and start texting in Italian!
+Now that your phone is ready, find a buddy or a language exchange partner and start texting in Italian!
 You’ll be surprised at how proficient you can become at some basic writing skills just by texting.

-2. Twitter: Keep It Short and Sweet
+2. X: Keep It Short and Sweet

 Even so, the average tweet is short and sweet—kind of like eating a sumptuous bombolone (donut) for breakfast.